 Car roof and refuge spaces

 Engineers must be able to access the pit through a landing door that they must be able to open from the lift shaft and exit, even when the landing door is closed.
 The roof must be able to withstand a force of 2,000 N on an area of 0.3 m x 0.3 m without suffering any deformations.

 The balustrade must have a height of 1.1 m when there is a minimum distance of 0.5 m from the lift shaft to the well.

 To ensure the safety of service personnel, there must be an emergency light for the car roof, an anti-slip working surface and a safety chain protection with the installation of a residual current protected device.

 The refuge space for service personnel has also been increased.
 There must be a height of 0.5 m and 0.7 m x 1 m for horizontal dimensions for the lying position for the pit.
 There must be a height of 2 m and 0.4 m x 0.5 m for horizontal dimensions for the upright position.
 There must be a height of 1 m and 0.5 m x 0.7 m for horizontal dimensions for the crouching position.

-Not only will new lighting requirements improve safety for passengers, it will also improve safety for service personnel.
+Not only will new lighting requirements improve safety for passengers, but it will also improve safety for service personnel.

-The machine room must have lighting of 200 lux.
-In the car roof, there must be lighting of 5 lux for an hour.
+The machine room must have the lighting of 200 lux.
+In the car roof, there must be the lighting of 5 lux for an hour.
 In working areas and vertically over the car roof, there must be a minimum of 50 lux for 1m over the pit floor.
 Other areas must have a minimum of 20 lux.

 It is crucial that service personnel are protected when working in the lift pit, so the new standards have introduced new requirements.